-LAKE CITY, Fla. - Two inmates died and a third was in stable condition at a hospital Saturday after a suspected drug overdose at the Columbia Correctional Institution, according to the Florida Department of Corrections.
+COLUMBIA COUNTY, Fla. - Nineteen staff members were treated, an inmate was hospitalized and two other inmates died after a suspected drug-related incident at the Columbia Correctional Institution Annex, according to the Florida Department of Corrections.

-Richard Pari, who worked for the Federal Bureau of Prisons, said whatever drug it was, it was very powerful.
+Richard Pari, who worked for the Federal Bureau of Prisons, told News4Jax that whatever drug it was, it was very powerful.

 "To me, it sounds like it could be fentanyl.
 I'm not 100% sure on that, but that is consistent of fentanyl coming in contact through the exposure of skin," said Pari.